Appleton honors fallen officers during Police Week

 APPLETON, Wis.
-(WFRV) Across the nation and here in Wisconsin, cities gather to recognized law enforcement for Police Week.
+(WFRV) – Across the nation and here in Wisconsin, cities gather to recognized law enforcement for National Police Week.

-Appleton police celebrated police week with a ceremonial flag-raising and bagpiper to honor the courage and sacrifice of police officers and the workers who support those in blue.
+Appleton Police celebrated National Police Week with a ceremonial flag-raising and bagpiper to honor the courage and sacrifice of police officers and the workers who support those in blue.

 A Memorial Boot project was on display that honored all 146 officers killed in the line of duty in 2019.